rajeshm7910/apigee-hybrid-terraform/README.md

 - gcloud CLI
 - Helm Chart >= 3.15+
 - Access to a GCP project with appropriate permissions
+  - The following organization policies should use Google's default settings:
+    - `disableServiceAccountKeyCreation`
+    - `requireOsLogin`
+    - `requireShieldedVm`
+    - `vmExternalIpAccess`

 - For AKS deployments: Azure CLI and access to an Azure subscription

 ## Quick Start